tebaldi/movies-app/README.md

 BUILD INSTRUCTIONS
 * Make sure that all Nugget packages are restored when building.
 They are commonly restored in response to a build command.
 If not, please access the NuggetPackeged Manager for the solution and restore from there.
-* This project was developed using Visual Studio Community 215 Update 3
-* This project was developed using Xamarin
+* This project was developed using this technologies:
+	- Visual Studio Community 2015 Update 3
+	- Xamarin
-* This project was developed using Android SDK
+	- Android SDK
+	- .Net Framework
+	- ASP.Net MVC WebApi

 THIRD-PARTY LIBRARIES
-* Moq -
+* Moq v4.5.22 - Moq is the most popular and friendly mocking framework for .NET
 * Autofac -